 Of course, not all the one-liners are necessary as minimalists as Picasso’s Le Pingouin.
 And there are the perks of Maximalism: you can achieve a very grand style by mapping the shadows of your composition and letting your single line go crazy to work the tone scale, deepening the frequency of the lines per space.

 The continuous line drawing technique consists of starting and completing a piece in one sitting: after it touches the paper, the pencil only rises from it once the drawing is finished.

 Looking at Picasso’s body of work, one can deduce that he was always searching for different approaches for innovative shape descriptions.
 It could be by ingeniously flatting 3D subjects into, well, still 3D themes placed on 2D mediums in his Cubist works or making use of creativity flows and spatial intuitivism for his one-liners.

 One line Picasso drawings are all about reducing a complicated image to a single but still powerful fluid line.

 Picasso grew up studying under his dad, an artist slightly obsessed with pigeons.

 The Dove of Peace

-The Dove of Peace was commissioned as the logo for the First International Peace Conference in Paris in 1949.
+The Dove of Peace was commissioned as the First International Peace Conference logo in Paris in 1949.
 The inspiration was a dove given by his buddy and rival Henri Matisse.